CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02a-Git-Ex2.md

     $
     ```

-    The directory `~/lab/clus18` is your new Git working directory and `~/lab/clus18/.git` is your Git directory.
+    The directory `~/lab/clus18` is the new Git working directory and `~/lab/clus18/.git` is the Git directory.
-    Your working directory (and consequently your Git directory) are empty as you've not staged or committed anything
+    The working directory (and consequently the Git directory) are empty as you've not staged or committed anything
     to the repository yet.

 4. Let's confirm this is the case with the command `git status`: